jhenderson0/jhenderson0/README.md

 Hi my name is James Henderson.

-I am a Phyiscs MSci Student at University College London.
+I am a research assistant at University College London.

-I am interested in statistical and computational physics.
+I am interested in statistical and computational physics and their applications within biology.